Mammal and Birding Tour South Africa: Aardvark and Other Unusual Denizens of the Kalahari September/October 2021/2022/2023

 The vast Kalahari area is semi-desert, where some very tough African mammals can be found relatively easily.
 Moreover, it has a lot of mammals (notably smaller ones) that are only very rarely seen anywhere else and most certainly are not found on your typical Serengeti or Kruger safari.
 We invite you on a spectacular African experience that you will not forget in a hurry.

 The bizarre Aardvark will hopefully be found on this trip.

 Itinerary (8 days/7 nights)

-After breakfast we head for Kimberley, and more specifically Marrick Safari, a large game farm, which will be our base camp for the next few days.
-On our first night we will look for Aardvark, which has burrows quite close to the lodge and as a result has become fairly tame toward humans, relatively speaking.
-We might also encounter Bat-eared Fox and Aardwolf, both of which are quite common here.
+After an early breakfast we will take the long (6.5 hours) drive to Kimberley, more specifically Marrick Safari, a large game farm, which will be our base for the next few days.
+We will join two night drives during our three-night stay here.
+On these night drives we will look for Aardvark, which has burrows quite close to the lodge and as a result has become fairly tame toward humans, relatively speaking.
+Black-footed Cat is also a major target here.
+These small cats are extremely rare; however, Marrick must rank as one of the best places to see them.
+We might also encounter Bat-eared Fox, Aardwolf, Southern African Hedgehog, Cape Porcupine, and Spring Hare.

 Day 6.
 Kimberley